 </svg>

-The first thing you’ll notice is that the SVG is now tiny.
-Setting fixed values for the window, mean the default 1 unit to 1px has now changed to 1 unit to 0.1px (10/100).
+The first thing you’ll notice is the SVG is tiny.
+Setting fixed values for the window means the default 1 unit to 1px has changed to 1 unit to 0.1px (10/100).

-Now, if you change the first and second pair you’ll see exactly the same behavior as above, only the SVG is scaled to a different dimension.
+Changing the first and second pair shows the same behavior as before, only with the SVG scaled to a different dimension.

 Recipe

-Let’s say you are working with SVGs on your website.
-This is the recipe I’d follow:
+If you’re working with SVGs on your website, here’s the recipe I’d follow:

-heightandwidthto set the correct scale for the SVG - Adapt the coordinates for the object
+heightandwidthto set the correct SVG scale - Adapt the coordinates for the object

 - Scale the inner content inside the canvas (if applicable)